 Also included with this grill are an ash cleanout, pellet dump, direct grilling baffle, pellet hopper window, pellet hopper level sensor, a pellet hopper light, and two lights inside the grill.
 You can get many of these on other grills, but few have all of them at this kind of price.
 At $700USD the Cuisinart Clermont seems like a steal.
 It is also a pretty attractive pellet grill.

 How the Cuisinart Clermont Works

 Functionally, this is still a pellet grill.
 It has all the usual pellet grill parts.
 The cooking chamber is large.
 With 1,400 square inches of cooking area, this is a big grill.
-There are two levels of cooking with the top one being removable or adjustable.
+There are two cooking levels, with the top one being removable or adjustable.
 This grill can handle almost everything you want to throw at it.
 The cooking chamber is accessed by two large ‘french’ doors with built-in windows.
 You can monitor cooking and meat temperatures, watch the process, and never open the cooking chamber.

 So why don’t I think more of this grill?
 Despite the great features, this is a large, big-box pellet grill that sells for $700USD.
 Despite the 233 pounds that this grill weighs, the quality is limited.
-Obviously, great attention was paid to the designing of this grill.
-Unfortunately, the same attention isn’t being applied to the manufacture.
+Obviously, great attention was paid to the design of this grill.
+Unfortunately, the same attention isn’t being applied to the manufacturer.
 This is too much grill for the price and quality suffers.
-I really want to like this grill, I just don’t believe it will last very long.
+I really want to like this grill, I don’t believe it will last very long.

 - 1,400 square inches of primary cooking space for a total of 862 square inches